hisyamsaimin/introsde-2016-assignment-3-client/README.md

 The program uses ant build-tool for running.

-To execute the program, please download from thopen the terminal and run the following command in the root directory of the program:
+To execute the program, please clone this repository, open the terminal and run the following command in the root directory of the program:

 >> ant execute.client